Shiffrin sets new women's World Cup win record

 The two-time Olympic gold medallist is now only three World Cup wins short of the overall record held by Sweden's Ingemar Stenmark.

+"It's hard to find words actually.
+I don't think there are words to explain all the feelings because during the day it's stressful, sometimes peaceful, sometimes nervous, sometimes exciting," Shiffrin told Eurosport.

+"These days with two runs and everything, they are long days.
+They're exhausting and at the end of it there's too much excitement to feel."

-She has 51 World Cup wins in the slalom, 18 in the giant slalom, five in the super-G, three in the downhill and city events, five in the parallel slalom and one in the Alpine combined.
+Shiffrin won her first World Cup race in December 2012 aged just 17 and now has 51 victories in the slalom, 18 in the giant slalom, five in the super-G, three in the downhill and city events, five in the parallel slalom and one in the Alpine combined.

-A four-time World Cup champion, Shiffrin won her first World Cup race in December 2012 aged just 17, and has already won eight times this season.

-She opened a 0.13-second lead over the field in her first run and stretched that further in the second to finish well ahead of Switzerland's Lara Gut-Behrami and Federica Brignone of Italy.
+She opened a 0.13-second lead over the field in her first run in Kronplatz and stretched that further in the second to finish well ahead of Switzerland's Lara Gut-Behrami and Federica Brignone of Italy.

-Shiffrin is top of this season's World Cup standings with 1417 points, 556 points ahead of Gut-Behrami.
+Shiffrin is top of the World Cup standings after her ninth win of the season with 1417 points, 556 points in front of Gut-Behrami.

 Skiing great Vonn won the last of her titles in 2018 after dominating the sport for much of the 2000s and 2010s.